From the owner:

 If you need to cancel the course, as long as you provide at least one week’s notice you will receive the deposit back.
 Cancellation within one week means the deposit will be handled as a donation towards the charity tournament (you will get a charitable tax receipt for that amount).

 Safety is always a paramount concern for us.
-Our protocols are based on guidance by the Canadian Red Cross and meets all provincial and local health authority restrictions and guidelines.
+Our protocols are based on guidance by the Canadian Red Cross, which meets all provincial and local health authority restrictions and guidelines.

 What is your fundraising goal?